sufiyan-syed0921/market-validation-fsy/survey/README.md

 ```
 [insert pic of graph]

-### Conjoint Analysis / Yoke Comparison Analysis
+### Yoke Comparison / Conjoint Analysis

-To answer our third research question R3: "Assess the comparative desirability of the current product against its primary competitors" we employed the use of a survey question aiming to perform a conjoint analysis.
-Respondents where given a scenario where they were asked to imagine themselves purchasing a flight simulation yoke and given 4 options each with a unique composition of features to rank from most favorable to least.
-3 of the 4 options had mimiced features of the competitor yokes in this analysis, but were unamed to remove any branding bias.
-The fourth yoke had a composition of features that represented our proposed product.
-Our goal was to see if the composition of features in our product would be competitive to the composition of features to our competitors, thus testing how the product would hold up in this consumer groups market. ...
+To address our third research question, RQ3: *“Assess the comparative desirability of the current product against its primary competitors”*, we designed a survey question modeled after a conjoint-style analysis.

+Respondents were asked to imagine purchasing a flight simulation yoke priced under $400 and to rank four options from most to least desirable.
+Each option included a list of its features.
+Two of the options were designed to closely mirror the feature sets of leading competitor yokes (with branding removed to reduce bias), while the third represented our proposed product.

+Specifically, Yoke A resembled the Turtle Beach model, Yoke B resembled the Honeycomb model, and Yoke C reflected our proposed product.
+We chose not to include the Thrustmaster yoke in this analysis, based on the assumption that it was less directly comparable to the proposed product.

+The purpose of this design was to test whether the composition of features in our product could stand competitively against existing alternatives in this consumer group’s market.

+Full question text:
-"Imagine you are looking to purchase a flight simulator yoke and are considering Yoke A, Yoke B, and Toke C. The features of the three yokes are listed in the table below.
-Please rank the following yokes from (1) most desirable to least desirable (3), assuming each yoke costs $400.
+>Imagine you are looking to purchase a flight simulator yoke and are considering Yoke A, Yoke B, and Yoke C. The features of the three yokes are listed in the table below.
+Please rank the following yokes from (1) most desirable to (3) least desirable, assuming each yoke costs $400.
 Drag and drop to rank the yokes.

 [add pic of survet q]

 Similar to the analysis of the feature ranking question, I completed the same workflow for this question

 ``` R
 avg_cjrank_data <- data %>%
   select(starts_with("q3"), response_id) %>%